dengage-tech/dengage-react-sdk/README.md

 The platform positions itself between our client’s data sources and its customers.
 It is also capable of exporting anonymous data to 3rd party networks such as **Oracle Bluekai, Criteo, Facebook Custom Audiences** and **Google Customer** Match to support retargeting and remarketing efforts of our clients.
 For further details about dEngage please [visit here](https://docs.dengage.com).

-This package makes it easy to integrate your native React-Native iOS and/or Android apps with dEngage.
+This package makes it easy to integrate, dEngage, with your React-Native iOS and/or Android apps.
 Following are instructions for installation of react-native-dengage SDK to your react-native applications.

 ## Installation